English Language and Literature

 THE WRITING CENTER

-The Writing Center, 1205 Tawes Hall, 301-405-3785, provides free tutoring to undergraduate students with writing assignments.
-Appointments are recommended, but walk-ins are welcome based on availability of tutors.
-Appointments can be made by calling the Writing Center or visiting its website.
-Students, faculty, and staff with questions about punctuation, sentence structure, word choice, or documentation can call the Writing Center's Grammar Hotline at 301-405-3785.
-For information, visit: www.english.umd.edu/academics/writingcenter.
+The Writing Center, 1205 Tawes Hall, 301-405-3785, provides free consultations to undergraduate students with writing assignments.
+In a supportive atmosphere, trained consultants from a variety of backgrounds and majors assist writers in-person and online throughout all stages of the composition process.
+The Writing Center also facilitates collaborations and workshops on topics related to writing and teaching writing.
+Appointments are recommended, but walk-ins are welcome based on the availability of tutors.
+Appointments can be made by visiting the Writing Center's website: www.english.umd.edu/academics/writingcenter.
+Students, faculty, and staff who have quick questions about punctuation, sentence structure, word choice, or documentation may call the Writing Center's Grammar Hotline at 301-405-3785.

 Awards and Recognition